Samsung Galaxy Chromebook raises the bar in all areas but one.

 - RAM: 8GB

 - Storage: 256GB

 - Size: 11.9 x 8 x 0.4 inches

 - Color: Grey, Fiesta Red

 There is really nothing like the Samsung Galaxy Chromebook.
-It raises the bar in design and the included internally stored S-Pen is the icing on the cake.
+It raises the bar in design, and the included internally stored S-Pen is the icing on the cake.
 In the 2-1 category, there isn’t any computer that is this thin and light with this much performance.
-Throw in the 4K AMOLED screen and you have 2020 best in class computing powerhouse.
+Throw in the 4K AMOLED screen, and you have a 2020 best-in-class computing powerhouse.